Your Guide to SR22 Insurance in Illinois for 2020

 - You are in between vehicles and need insurance to keep preferred status

-Liability insurance in the minimum mandated amounts are necessary for SR-22 to be accepted by the state.
-The following are coverage requirements for SR-22 in the entire state of Illinois:
+Liability insurance in the minimum mandated amounts are necessary for SR22 filing to be accepted by the State of Illinois.
+The following are coverage requirements for SR22 in the entire state of Illinois:

 - $25,000 bodily injury per person